 Under their employment agreements, Messrs.
-Clarke, McMullen, Kruchten, Cullimore and Mahe are eligible to receive severance benefits payable in connection with termination without cause or with good reason, subject to:
+Clarke, Bullwinkle and Mahe (and previously Mr. McMullen) are eligible to receive severance benefits payable in connection with termination without cause or with good reason, subject to:

 - Execution of a general release and covenant not to sue in favor of us; - Compliance with a non-compete agreement after termination of employment; and - In the case of Messrs.
-Clarke, McMullen and Kruchten, the understanding that severance payments provided under the employment agreements are in lieu of those provided under our Termination Allowance Plan.

-- In the case of Mr. Cullimore, the understanding that severance payments provided under the employment agreement are in lieu of those provided under any local severance provisions offered to other Swiss-based employees. - In the case of Mr. Mahe, the understanding that severance payments provided under the employment agreement are in lieu of those provided under any local severance provisions offered to other Singapore-based employees.
+Clarke and Bullwinkle (and previously Mr. McMullen), the understanding that severance payments provided under the employment agreements are in lieu of those provided under our Termination Allowance Plan. - In the case of Mr. Mahe, the understanding that severance payments provided under the employment agreement are in lieu of those provided under any local severance provisions offered to other Singapore-based employees.